Shubert Theatre (Broadway): Site

-The Shubert Theatre is on 225 West 44th Street, on the north sidewalk between Eighth Avenue and Seventh Avenue, near Times Square in the Theater District of Midtown Manhattan in New York City.
-It shares a land lot with the Booth Theatre directly to the north, though the theaters are separate buildings.
+The Shubert Theatre is on 225 West 44th Street, on the north sidewalk between Eighth Avenue and Seventh Avenue, near Times Square in the Theater District of Midtown Manhattan in New York City, New York, U.S. It shares a land lot with the Booth Theatre directly to the north, though the theaters are separate buildings.
 The lot covers 25,305 ft2, with a frontage of 126 ft on 44th and 45th Streets and 200.83 ft on Shubert Alley to the east.
 The Shubert Theatre building takes up 110 ft of the Shubert Alley frontage and measures about 110 feet wide on 44th Street.

 The Shubert is part of the largest concentration of Broadway theaters on a single block.
 It adjoins six other theaters: the Majestic and Broadhurst to the west; the John Golden, Bernard B. Jacobs, and Gerald Schoenfeld to the northwest; and the Booth to the north.
 Other nearby structures include the Row NYC Hotel to the west; the Music Box Theatre and Imperial Theatre one block north; One Astor Plaza to the east; 1501 Broadway to the southeast; Sardi's restaurant to the south; and the Hayes Theater and St. James Theatre to the southwest.
 The Broadhurst, Schoenfeld (originally Plymouth), Booth, and Shubert theaters were all developed by the Shubert brothers between 44th and 45th Streets, occupying land previously owned by the Astor family.
 The Shuberts bought the land under all four theaters from the Astors in 1948.

 The Shubert and Booth theaters were developed as a pair and are the oldest theaters on the block.
 The site was previously occupied by several houses on 44th and 45th Street.
 The adjacent Shubert Alley, built along with the Shubert and Booth theaters, was originally a 15 ft fire escape passage.
 Shubert Alley's presence not only allowed the theaters to meet fire regulations but also enabled the structures to be designed as corner lots.
 Originally, the theaters faced the Hotel Astor, now the location of One Astor Plaza, across the alley.
 Another private alley runs to the west, between the Booth/Shubert and Broadhurst/Schoenfeld theaters.
 The Broadhurst and Schoenfeld were also built as a pair, occupying land left over from the development of the Shubert and Booth; these too are designed with curved corners facing Broadway.